statesofpop/django-cal/README.md

 ### Defining event properties ###

-The following parameters work analagous to how they're implemented in django.contrib.syndication.
+The following parameters work analogous to how they're implemented in django.contrib.syndication.
 That means, the framework checks in the following
 order: `self.$param(obj)`, `self.$param()`, `self.$param`; `obj` being the object
 returned by `self.get_object`.